-What Responsibilities Will I Have?:
+What Responsibilities Will I Have?

 - Produce grapes under a wide variety of natural conditions

-- Manage both table and wine grapes
+- Manage both table and wine grapes and monitor for quality control

 - Understand optimum ripeness and proper harvesting of grapes

-- Design and implement pest and disease control programs
+- Design and implement pest and disease control programs and coordinate with pest control professionals when necessary

 - Use plant, climate and soil moisture monitoring equipment for scheduling irrigation

-- Diagnose and solve viticulture problems
+- Diagnose and solve grape production problems

 - Collect, organize and report viticulture data to support farming and marketing decisions

-- Direct and supervise staff
+- Direct and supervise staff to maintain an efficient workplace

 - Provide feedback and guidance to wine farmers/vineyard managers to yield the best results